orthecreedence/cl-hash-util/README.md

 :push - Like append, but sticks things on the other end.

+:concatenate - Assumes that both new and existing values are lists, storing the concatenation of them under the key.

 Obviously, not all modes are compatible with each other.
 Collecting-hash-table makes no attempt to save you from intermingling them.